Filip Kostić: VfB Stuttgart

-On 9 August 2014 Filip Kostić moved to German side VfB Stuttgart for €6 million and a possible bonus of €1 million.
+On 9 August 2014, Kostić moved to German side VfB Stuttgart for €6 million and a possible bonus of €1 million.
 Groningen also would get 15% of a future transfer fee received by Stuttgart.
 Kostić signed a contract until June 2019 with VfB Stuttgart.

 Hamburger SV

 After the relegation of VfB Stuttgart at the end of the season 2015–16, Kostić was transferred to Hamburger SV for a fee of €14 million, making him the most expensive player in the history of the club.

 Eintracht Frankfurt

 On 20 August 2018, after the relegation of Hamburg at the end of the season 2017–18, Kostić joined Eintracht Frankfurt on loan until the end of 2018–19 season.

 On 17 May 2019, Frankfurt announced the permanent signing of Kostić on a permanent deal until 2023.

 On 14 April 2022, Kostić scored two goals as Frankfurt defeated Barcelona 3–2 at the Camp Nou and 4–3 on aggregate in the UEFA Europa League to qualify for the semi-finals.
 Eintracht later won the Europa League, and Kostic was pronounced player of the season and was also top assists provider.